Board of Governors

 Independent members (9–13)

 Richard Bacon is an expert on governance spanning the public and not-for-profit sectors.
 He led the public sector assurance team at PwC, working most recently with teaching and research-intensive universities.
-He is an independent member of the Audit Committee of UK Research and Innovation and a governor of Red Maids School in Bristol.
+He chairs the Audit Committee of the Royal Society.

-Richard is also a keen musician, singing with the Bristol-based choir Exultate, and occasionally with the Choir of Bristol Cathedral where he is Chairman of the Choral Foundation.
-His involvement at the Cathedral has led to a number of governance assignments in the Church of England and in Wales and he is a Chief Executive and Chapter Clerk of the Dean and Chapter of Llandaff Cathedral.
-He is also a Trustee of St George’s Bristol.
+Richard is also a keen musician, singing with the Bristol-based choir Exultate, and occasionally with the Choir of Bristol Cathedral, where he is Chairman of the Choral Foundation.
+His involvement at the cathedral has led to a number of governance assignments in the Church of England and in Wales and he is Chair of the Bristol Diocesan Board of Finance.

 Jenny Body CBE